aliasgar1978/nettoolkit/docs/u_doc/addressing/prefix.rst

 Subnet allocations
 --------------------

-    * We can allocate the subnets dynamically easily.
+    We can allocate the subnets from given pool dynamically.
+Follow below steps.

-    Lets Import necessary class from addressing module and initialize it.
+    1. Import necessary class from addressing module and initialize it.

     .. code-block:: python